-The voltage reference should be selected carefully to obtain full range of voltage.
+The voltage reference should be selected carefully to obtain the full range of voltage.
 Note that, the output null point is 2.5V.
-That means if there is no input voltage, there will be a 2.5V DC at output terminal.
+That means if there is no input voltage, there will be a 2.5V DC at the output terminal.

 Here is the simulation result:

-As you can see the result in simulation.
+As you can see the result in the simulation.
 But I’ve been using this circuit in many products for many years.
 It works fine.
 You can easily implement this circuit in your circuit too.